alexherbo2/dotfiles/.config/kak/doc/ls.md

-This script provides the functionality to list buffers.
+This script provides the functionality to list directory contents.

 Usage: